Smiling Regulates Emotion During Traumatic Recollection: Related Work and Pilot Study

 \subsection{Pilot Annotation and Analysis}

-\paragraph{Annotation tasks} Annotators labeled each smile under two taxonomies summarized in Table~\ref{tab:smile-taxonomies}: the \textit{Genuine/Polite/Masking} scheme adapted from \citet{niedenthal_2010} that captures social functions of the smile, and the \textit{Felt/False/Miserable} scheme from \citet{ekman_1982} that characterizes the underlying emotional authenticity of the smile.
+\paragraph{Annotation tasks} Annotators labeled each smile under two taxonomies summarized in Table~\ref{tab:smile-taxonomies}: the \textit{Genuine/Polite/Masking} scheme adapted from \citet{martin_2017} that captures social functions of the smile, and the \textit{Felt/False/Miserable} scheme from \citet{ekman_1982} that characterizes the underlying emotional authenticity of the smile.
 In addition to assigning labels to smiles, annotators performed open coding \cite{strauss_1990} on randomly selected smiles by describing in plain text why they thought the smile was occurring without forcing a taxonomic label.

-While \citeauthor{niedenthal_2010}'s original taxonomy was Reward / Affiliative / Dominant, we used the terms Genuine / Polite / Masking as survivors rarely exhibited dominance.
-We further observed one type of smile that occurred commonly in our data did not map cleanly onto \citeauthor{niedenthal_2010}'s taxonomy.
-This smile is best described by one of the annotators' open-coding tasks as a ``kind of a masking smile that shields her and the interviewer from the horrible reality that she is describing.''
+While \citeauthor{martin_2017}'s original taxonomy was Reward / Affiliative / Dominant, we used the terms Genuine / Polite / Masking as survivors rarely exhibited dominance.
+We replaced Dominant with Masking as we commonly observed a type of smile that did not map cleanly onto \citeauthor{martin_2017}'s taxonomy, a kind of grimace meant to mask the horrible reality of what the interviewee was describing.
 This smile seemed to play both a social and emotionally regulatory role as it was associated with comforting the interviewer as well as personally processing emotion.

 \paragraph{Interface} We built a custom annotation interface that displays the time-aligned transcript alongside the interview video and audio (Figure~\ref{fig:ui}).
-Each annotation task shows a video clip containing 3\,s before the detected smile, the entire smile segment, and 2\,s after, with the median smile lasting 1.37\,s, for a total average presentation time of 6.37\,s.
-Annotators had the ability to re-watch the smile as many times as they needed.
-Annotators relied on a multimodal mixture of facial features, voice content, transcript content, and social awareness and met weekly over two months to discuss which elements of the interview motivated their labels.
+Each annotation task shows a video clip containing 3\,s before the detected smile, the entire smile segment, and 2\,s after, with the median smile lasting 1.37\,s.
+Annotators could re-watch smiles as needed and relied on facial features, voice, transcript, and social context and met weekly over two months to discuss which elements of the interview motivated their labels.